 This is why so much of the work we do with clients, focuses on measuring and fixing these three key areas.

-Over the next few months Iíll be sharing some of the insights, tools and techniques we use with out clients to address these risks.
+Over the next few months Iíll be sharing some of the insights, tools and techniques we use with out clients to understand and address these risks.
+For example, why is it that even though many organisations try really hard to satisfy their customers, so many bad customer experiences still take place.
+Check out our thinking on this topic where I describe the “Four alternate realities of the corporate/customer universe”

 About the author: Paul Linnell